Flats Fishing:

 • Wide brimmed hat (like upper/downer) to protect neck and ears.
 2nd hat for back-up and two hat clips.

-• Rain jacket (like Simms Paclight Jacket) and pants for rain showers/boat spray – doubles as wind breaker
+• Light weight rain jacket and pants for rain showers/boat spray – doubles as wind breaker

 • Shorts (quick-drying)